mjb logo

 Combining PDL and CFRA

 Here’s the best part: You can combine PDL and CFRA for extended leave.
 For instance, you might use up to 4 months of PDL for pregnancy complications and recovery, followed by 12 weeks of CFRA leave for bonding.
+In fact, employees can combine PDL and CFRA for a total of up to 7 months of leave, depending on their medical needs and bonding time.

 California Paid Family Leave (CPFL)